Driving Under the Influence (DUI)

 In Michigan, when you’ve been charged with a Drunk Driving or OWI, the court process can be very confusing.
 The experienced drunk driving attorneys at Triton Legal will guide you through the process and make sure that you understand what your best options are.

 When you are charged with a Drunk Driving Offense in Bay City, Saginaw, Midland, Arenac, or the surrounding areas, the first thing to happen after arrest will be your Arraignment.
 This is a process where by the Judge tells you what you are charged with, and the maximum possible penalties.
 They may also set bond conditions at this hearing.
-Hiring the Team at Triton Legal PLC can sometimes be beneficial because we can waive this first hearing for you, preventing you from having to take precious time off work, sitting in a courtroom for hours.
+Hiring Triton Legal’s DUI attorney’s can be beneficial because we can waive this first hearing for you, preventing you from having to take precious time off work, sitting in a courtroom for hours.